-I started my journey in 2009 as a physical therapist in Guatemala, in November 2016 I moved to Israel and started working at Cochav Hatzafon Association, they developed and operate a continuum of comprehensive quality services (treatment and rehabilitation, housing, employment, social and leisure) for adult patients with physical and intellectual disabilities.
+I started my journey in 2009 as a physical therapist in Guatemala, in November 2016 I moved to Israel and in 2017 I started working at Cochav Hatzafon Association, they developed and operate a continuum of comprehensive quality services (treatment and rehabilitation, housing, employment, social and leisure) for adult patients with physical and intellectual disabilities.

 At the time, I was unable to travel to receive formal training but decided to order the books and be in touch with the MOVE International staff to work towards implementing the program in my center.
 Since I was not formally trained, the center was implementing the MOVE philosophy and we were gathering data using the MOVE Assessment Profile, as best we could.

-I started to work with eleven patients between the ages of 21 to 50, the majority diagnosed with cerebral palsy, spastic tetraplegia, intellectual disability and other health conditions.
+I started to work with eleven patients between the ages of 21 to 50, the majority diagnosed with cerebral palsy, spastic tetraplegia, intellectual disability, and other health conditions.
 Some of them did not receive Physical Therapy treatment in their childhood and were treated at home complicating their state even further.

-When starting the work with MOVE the patients were in a wheelchair, inactive and totally dependent, during the period that we worked with the MOVE program they didn't receive additional physical therapy.
-After six months all patients showed excellent results such as maintaining a sitting position without or minor support, performing various activities with their upper limbs while sitting on a regular chair, holding a standing position with the support of a Rifton PACER, perform voluntary movements in lower limbs without shifting and eight of them managed to move up to three meters nonstop and performed 30 minutes walks during the week.
+When starting the work with MOVE the patients were in a wheelchair, inactive, and totally dependent, during the period that we worked with the MOVE program they didn't receive additional physical therapy.
+After six months all patients showed excellent results such as maintaining a sitting position without or with minor support, performing various activities with their upper limbs while sitting on a regular chair, holding a standing position with the support of a Rifton PACER, performing voluntary movements in lower limbs without shifting and eight of them managed to move up to three meters nonstop and performed 30 minutes walks during the week.

 The results drove us to start exploring with the help of the Ministry of Social Welfare and Social Services of Israel the possibility of bringing the training to Israel and taking the program to other treatment centers to benefit other patients in similar conditions.